|GS-I||Odisha Helpline “Bharosa’’||Social issues|

 As per the mandate of Government of India, MoWCD has constituted the National Council on India’s Nutritional Challenges under the Chairmanship of Vice-Chairman of NITI Aayog with the following objectives:

-In a major initiative Union Ministry of MSME has launched CHAMPIONS portal.
+In a major initiative, the Union Ministry of MSME has launched the CHAMPIONS portal.